Lemon2ee/IME/README.md

 - ImageProcessorViewImpl
     - The implementation of ImageProcessorView, which only pass message to the given appendable object.
+- ImageProcessorGUIViewImpl
+    - Implementation of ImageProcessorView, which respond the gui display and action listener.

 Structure: In utils package